HoangMy-Rudeus/PetroAssignment/task-1/task-1.md

 ```

 - The apiName is not used but it is declare as parameter.
-- Confuse in parameter with *normalApiName* and *apiName* if we have use 2 api, it should name for the behavior not common name.
+- The naming is confusing with *normalApiName* and *apiName* if we have use 2 api, it should name for the behavior not common name.

 > We should remove apiName in parameter.

-### 2. Variation Declaration
+### 2. Variable Declaration

 ```js
   var data = [];